Learn the New York City Accent

 Many people erroneously describe heavy New York accents as having sloppy diction or being under-articulated.
 Actually, the opposite of that is true: this accent is over-articulated.
 The lower lip and jaw work and push harder than required for most other American accents.
 New York’s characteristic low-front voice placement also comes from these mouth movements and postures.
 You’ll hear this speech style not only in the five boroughs of NYC, but also farther out on Long Island and in Westchester County, NY.
 It also crosses state lines and occurs in and around Jersey City and Newark and in southwestern Connecticut.

-NEW YORK ACCENT FOR TODAY’S ACTORS
+LEARNING NEW YORK ACCENT FOR TODAY’S ACTORS

 - Thousands of characters in hundreds of plays and film scripts could legitimately speak with degrees of the New York accent.